 It’s also important to remember that the only information you can dispute is inaccurate information, says PFS Funding’s Parsons.
 “What we find is when somebody’s got a low credit score, they have lots of excuses for why this [negative information] is on their report,” he says.
 However, you can’t explain away accurate blemishes, such as missed credit card payments.

 Nor can you make them magically disappear.
 “A lot of people don’t realize that,” he adds.
 They will pay off a delinquent account and expect it to fall off their report.
 However, it doesn’t work that way, he says.
 When it comes to negative but accurate information, all you can do is wait up to seven years for the negative information to disappear.

 The good news is if your complaint is legitimate, you have a good chance of getting it rescored when you need.
 That’s a big deal for consumers who are used to faster answers, says InCharge Debt Solution’s Karen Carlson.

-to expect,” says Carlson.
+“In today’s world of apps and instant feedback and real-time data, I think that rapid rescoring is something that people are going to expect,” says Carlson.
 As people get used to on-demand answers, waiting a month or more for a credit score to be recalculated just isn’t going to cut it.
 “Consumers are demanding these real-time updates in order to achieve their financial goals,” she adds.